pauldennis2/TextQuest/JsonApiDoc.md

 When I say a property is required, it means that leaving it off (except in special circumstances) will cause problems.

+### Room IDs

+As we'll discuss below your dungeon is made up of "rooms".
+Each room must have a unique identification/ID number.
+You can use whatever numbering scheme you want.
+One easy suggestion for small dungeons is to assign each floor a block of 10 IDs (So all the rooms on the first floor are 1-9, second floor 10-19, etc).
+This helps keep things organized.
+Alternatively for bigger dungeons you could do 101, 102, 103, 201, 202, 203, etc. Whatever works for you.
+A couple important notes:

+* Each id must be unique.
+You can't have two rooms with id 50.
+* By default (and this is currently not configurable) the dungeon entrance (where the player starts) will be the room with ID 1.

 ## Creating A Dungeon

 A dungeon has a "dungeonName" property and a List of "rooms".